MDiv Entrance Tuition Waiver

 For more information about the MDiv Entrance Tuition Waiver

-Eligibility: Students who have applied for admission to a degree program at Emmanuel College with an 85% average or higher (4.0 CGPA) in previous university work are automatically considered for entrance scholarships.
+Eligibility: Domestic students who have applied for admission to a degree program at Emmanuel College with an 85% average or higher (4.0 CGPA) in previous university work are automatically considered for entrance scholarships.

 Emmanuel College entrance scholarships must be held by Emmanuel College.
 If a student who has been awarded an Emmanuel College entrance scholarship chooses to register at another Toronto School of Theology (TST) college, the award is withdrawn.

 An Emmanuel College entrance scholarship may be deferred for one year upon written request and only when the student is not enrolling at another university or education institution.

 For the purpose of awarding entrance scholarships the committee will use the evidence including grades (cumulative average) available at the time of assessment.
 Scholarship decisions are not revisited once the final grades are available.

 Eligibility: Domestic Basic Degree students with an overall average of 85% or higher qualify for an in-course scholarship upon the completion of ten and twenty credits.

 In-course scholarships may be deferred for one year only upon request.
 If the recipient does not register at Emmanuel College within one year, he or she will receive the honour of the award only.